puppetlabs/puppet-docs/source/pe/1.2/compliance_basics.markdown

 Baselines are maintained by Puppet Dashboard.
 They change over time as administrators approve changes to audited resources. **Nodes reporting for the first time are assumed to be in a compliant state,** and their first inspect report will become the baseline against which future changes are compared.

+### Daily Comparisons

+Dashboard makes one comparison against the baseline per day for each node.
+The hour and minute at which one day ends and the next starts can be configured with the `baseline_day_end` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml`.

 ### Groups

 Although nodes cannot share baselines, nodes in a Dashboard group can have similar changes approved or rejected en masse.